 Right next to the Turia Gardens is the ‘MUSEO DE BELLAS ARTES’– translated to the Museum of Fine Arts.
 The sapphire-domed roofs of this museum stand tall and proud over the bright greenery of the park.
 This museum is impossible to miss from the outside and the inside is just as impressive.
 Inside, there are many paintings by famed Valencian painter Joaquin Sorolla and over 2,000 works from countless monumental artists.
 This gorgeous museum is definitely worth a visit.

 Interested in being transported to the plains of Africa within minutes?
 Look no further than the ‘BIOPARC’ in Rio Turia Park.
 The Bioparc boasts over 4,000 animals that roam around in a convincing recreation of their natural habitats.
 This is a truly immersive and educational experience for children and adults alike.
-A ticket costs just 23.80 euros and some of the proceeds go to worldwide animal conservation.

 There is nothing better than bringing a blanket and a “bocadillo” and enjoying a picnic on the emerald green expanse of the Turia Garden.
 However, if you prefer to eat in traditional seating arrangements, there are lovely cafes scattered throughout the park.
 One of these cafes, situated in Cabecera Park, is known as Deleita Cafeteria.
 Here, you can enjoy food and drinks with a picturesque view of a lake.
 However, those looking for a more active experience will not be disappointed.
 Countless daily activities are occurring inside the park every day of the week.
 These activities include Yoga, Pilates, baseball, martial arts, painting, and African dance.
 There are also quirky activities offered such as; Quidditch and Hula-hooping.
 For our dog lovers, there are several dog training classes offered in this pet-friendly park.
 There is certainly never a lack of things to do in this park and there are so many opportunities to socialize and make new friends.